 Preferred Pronouns: He/Him

 David Alpert (He/Him) is a curator and artist living and working in Kansas City.
 He focuses on interactions, connections, and exploring feelings.
 He believes in listening compassionately to yourself and others.
 Under the moniker Reality Club, he has curated several arts experiences including a series of rare book tours, a variety show, an interactive observatory, an aeronautic visual art program, a potluck style arts publication, and a crystal growing party.
-He is currently a core member of Stray Cat Film Center, and he sits on the governing board of the Arts Council of Johnson County, MO.
+He is currently a core member of Stray Cat Film Center, and he sits on the governing board of the Arts Council of Johnson County, KS.
 Prior to curating, he worked in property management and commercial real estate development for several years.
 He received a BA in Economics from Occidental College in Los Angeles.